mhaack/mh-site/src/content/halloween-fire-pumpkin/index.md

 ## The pumpkin

-The pumpkin is of course the most important part for a project like this 😉
+The pumpkin is, of course, the most important part for a project like this 😉

 First cut around the stem of the pumpkin at an angle.
 The top cover should be big enough, so you can later easily mount the flame thrower construction.
 After done cutting all the way around, remove the stem and the guts from the pumpkin.
 Depending on the size of the project you also need to cut out the bottom to fit in the flamethrower construction.
 If you have a very large pumpkin this might not be needed.

 Use the marker to mark jack-o'-lanterns face.
 The mouth should be at the position of the spray nozzle, so that the flame can flow out well.
 Make sure it is big enough so that there is no setback of the flame.
 I the pumpkin is not big enough the flame can also be fired through a bigger nose hole.
 Cut the face as marked.

 Place the flamethrower construction inside the pumpkin.
 Fix it with hot glue to stabilize it.
 Connect the electronics with the servo motor wires.
-If enough space the electronics can be place inside the pumpkin and the PIR sensors can be inside jack-o'-lanterns eyes.
+If enough space the electronics can be placed inside the pumpkin and the PIR sensors can be inside jack-o'-lanterns eyes.
 Make sure you have a sufficient distance between the electronic parts and the flame.

 ![pumpkin](fire-2.jpg)

 If you have a smaller pumpkin, with not enough space inside the electronics can also be placed outside.
 I prefer this setup because it makes you more flexible when placing the PIR motion sensors.

-The PIR motions sensors got some protection cover and and habe been places to recognise the movement of approaching trick-or-treaters.
+The PIR motions sensors got some protection cover and habe been places to recognize the movement of approaching trick-or-treaters.

 ![pumpkin](fire-4.jpg)